U.S. Department of Transportation

-Figure 4.
-Photomicrograph.
-Transmitted light (plane-polarized light) thin section photomicrograph showing a crack filled with ASR gel extending from the reactive chert coarse aggregate particle into the surrounding cement paste (shown by arrows).
+Figure 5a and b.
+Photomicrographs.
+Transmitted light (plane-polarized light) thin section photomicrographs showing cracks filled with ASR gel extending from reactive cherty limestone coarse aggregate (5a) and siliceous shale (5b) fine aggregate particles into the surrounding cement paste (shown by arrows).

 The Aggregate and Petrographic Laboratory also evaluates and measures concrete air-void properties in accordance with procedures set in ASTM C 457.
 Air content and other air-void parameters (including spacing factor and specific surface) are critical to predict the freeze-thaw durability of concrete structures that will be or were exposed in different weathering regions.